BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 To calculate the cost of the cells in the field:

-1. The valid ordinal neighbours of the corners are determined (one, none or many of North, East, South, West)
+1. The valid cardinal neighbours of the corners are determined (one, none or many of North, East, South, West)
 2. For each neighbour field cell lookup their `CostField` value
 3. Add their cost to the wavefronts current integration cost to determine each neighbours integrated cost value (example below, at the corner the wavefront cost assigned was `4`, assuming the `CostField` value of the adjacent cell is `1` then the integrated cost becomes `5`)